cazala/synaptic/README.md

 	}
 }
 ```

+- **cost**: you can set what cost function to use for the training, there are two built-in cost functions (Trainer.cost.CROSS_ENTROPY and Trainer.cost.MSE) to choose from crossentropy or mean squared error.
+You can also use you own cost function(targetValues, outputValues).

 When the training is done this method returns an object with the error, the iterations, and the elapsed time of the training.